ZabbiZos/ZabbiZ-CE/README.md

      bin/zabxagnt conf/myconf

+You will see:

+    IBMUSER:/prj/repos/ZabbiZ-CE: >bin/zabxagnt conf/example
+               425 record s were read from file:  ZABXCONF 62 blank records were read.
+               354 records ignored that began with a #  (hash).

+    The list of 8 variables and their values follows:

+     ACTIVEAGENT = N
+      LISTENPORT = 10054
+        LISTENIP = 192.168.1.20
+      DEBUGLEVEL = 4
+          SERVER = ::/0
+         TIMEOUT = 10
+       ALLOWROOT = 1
+    ERPARAMETERS = 1

 If you want to run this as a 'real' Started Task (and who doesn't?) you can use our good old friend BPXBATCH as illustrated below.

     //ZABBIX    EXEC PGM=BPXBATCH,PARMDD=PARMDD